plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 `IJivsDomServices` does not expose:

-* an `IDomFormInstaller`;
+* an `IJivsDomFormInstaller`;
 * an element-resolver service;
 * separate Text Value or Native Value installers;
 * form-specific installation state.

-Applications construct the appropriate concrete `IDomFormInstaller` themselves.
+Applications construct the appropriate concrete `IJivsDomFormInstaller` themselves.

 ### Lazy Child-Service Construction